 Transmission control protocol (TCP) and user datagram protocol (UDP) are the prevalent transport layer protocols which are used with the internet protocol (IP) of the network layer.
 They support transparent data transfer and perform flow and congestion control, ordering of received data, acknowledgment of correctly received data, etc. TCP and UDP run above the network and MAC layers, therefore, MAC layer protocols for wireless LANs should support TCP and UDP well.
-However, the low bandwidth and high error rate (even moderate packet loss rate) of the wireless channel can cause severe effects on the performance of the transport layer([25, 24]).
-The overheads of MAC layer may cause many retransmission segments which are not acknowledged within the retransmission time out (RTO) interval in the TCP operation, and result in performance degradation.
-Therefore, the evaluation of the proposed MAC algorithms for wireless LANs should be performed over transport layer as well as MAC layer.
+However, the low bandwidth and high error rate (even moderate packet loss rate) of the wireless channel can cause severe degradation on the performance of the transport layer [27,28].
+The overheads of MAC layer may cause many retransmissions of segments that are not acknowledged within the retransmission time out (RTO) interval in the TCP operation, and result in performance degradation.
+Therefore, the evaluation of the proposed MAC algorithms for wireless LANs should be carried not only on MAC layer, but also transport layer.